pharmai/plip/README.md

 > I try to run PLIP, but I'm getting an error message saying:
 > ValueError: [...] is not a recognised Open Babel descriptor type

-Make sure Open Babel is correctly installed.
+Make sure OpenBabel is correctly installed.
 This error can occur if the installed Python bindings don't match the OpenBabel version on your machine.
 We don't offer technical support for installation of third-party packages.
 For an instruction how to install Open Babel, please refer to their [website](https://openbabel.org/docs/dev/Installation/install.html).

+> I'm unsure on how to run PLIP and don't have much Linux experience.

+You should consider running PLIP as Docker image, as we describe above.

 ## Contact / Maintainer
 As of April 2020 PLIP is now officially maintained by [PharmAI GmbH](https://pharm.ai).
 Do you have feature requests, found a bug or want to use  PLIP in your project?
 Commercial support is available upon request.